MLHale/insure-layered-solutions/README.md

 ## Executive Project Summary
 The Impact of Known Vulnerabilities on Layered Solutions

-This project is geared toward determining the security benefit of provided by a layered solution - for example, two VPNs, one tunneled within the other.
+This project is geared toward determining the security benefit of provided by a layered solution.

 Specially: